mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 ### **INTRODUCTION**

-This firm represents Michael and Brooke Svoboda regarding Georgia Power Company's unauthorized expansion of easement use and utility trespass affecting the above-referenced property.
-Your company's own legal correspondence reveals clear easement scope violations and provides the foundation for substantial liability and damages.
+This firm represents Michael and Brooke Svoboda regarding Georgia Power Company's unauthorized expansion of easement use, utility trespass, and coordination with surveyors in fraudulent documentation affecting the above-referenced property.
+Your company's own legal correspondence reveals clear easement scope violations and coordination in surveyor fraud, providing the foundation for substantial liability and damages.

 ### **GEORGIA POWER'S ADMISSION OF UNAUTHORIZED UTILITY USE**